 At another intermediate point, I thought what should come first would be to seek beauty in all things, incorporating a sort of ancient Greek notion of beautiful actions.
 Again, ethics would have basically taken care of itself.
 If queried about this, I might have added that provided one sincerely cares, it is better to be light of heart than worried all the time.
 (See also Affirmation.)

 Now I have come to think that understanding of things large and small is itself at root an ethical or meta-ethical activity, and have even begun to speak of a normative monism.
 The point I want to make here, though, is that there is a common theme across all three of these stages.

 The common theme is a profound interdependence between how the world is for us, how we ought to think about it, and how we ought to act.
-The three phases represent not changes of values that would result in different ground-level ethical conclusions, but rather a progressively deepening “self-consciousness”.
+The three stages mentioned above represent not changes of values that would result in different ground-level ethical conclusions, but rather a progressively deepening “self-consciousness”.
 (According to Brandom, this sort of autobiographical Hegelian genealogy itself plays an important role in the improvement of what I am here loosely calling “understanding”.)

 From a Kantian critical point of view, we know that there will always be a difference between how we think the world is and how it actually is (and ultimately that anything like Cartesian certainty can only be a dogmatic illusion).
 But from an Aristotelian pragmatic point of view, we can go ahead and work with our current best understanding.
 Then from a Hegelian point of view, without forgetting that our understanding will never be the last word, we can charitably or forgivingly recognize that current best understanding as an expression of Reality and Truth.
-(See also Objectivity; Brandom on Truth.)
+(See also Objectivity; Objectivity of Objects; Brandom on Truth.)